lx0f/EasyPoke/README.md

-# easy-poke
+# EasyPoke

-easy-poke is a light Pokemon API built with the ASP.NET framework.
+EasyPoke is a light Pokemon API built with the ASP.NET framework.

 * Access pokemon database
 * Buy pokemons and items